siardv/join_liss/README.md

 The `join_liss` function does the whole job in one go and even accounts for panel consistency to ensure merged variables are in the same order, scale, and units across all waves.

 After signing a statement regarding data usage, academic researchers can access the LISS data at no cost (see www.lissdata.nl/access-data).
 Then store all .sav files in a folder and run the function on that folder.
+Joining all files can take a minute or two (or a bit longer depending on your computer's speed).

 The helper function `get_liss` downloads all files by opening a new tab using the default browser (= 293 tabs!).
 This only works after manually logging in.
 If the browser freezes from opening multiple tabs, add a pause in between downloads using the .wait argument.